-The closest suburbs to the city limits are homes

-to excellent theaters and museums that rival
+The suburbs closest to the city limits have excellent theaters and museums that rival

-their city cousins.
-The farther out you go, the more likely you are to find wooded parks and wider streets that characterize the towns outside just about any major city.
-But Chicago's ’burbs are far from mirror images of others that dot the map.
-These bedroom communities are loaded with trip-worthy gems.
-Brookfield and Lisle, to the west, have top-notch zoos and exquisite gardens; along the North Shore, Highland Park and Evanston attract talented musicians and house internationally acclaimed art collections.
-And Oak Park is so rich in architectural history that you can't help but wish you had more time to just simply stay put.
+their urban cousins.
+The farther away you go, the more likely you are to find the wooded parks and wider streets that characterize towns outside just about any major city.
+But Chicago's bedroom communities aren't mirror images of others that dot the map.
+Far from ho-hum, they are destinations in their own right.
+Brookfield and Lisle, to the west, have top-notch zoos and exquisite gardens; along the North Shore, Highland Park and Evanston attract talented musicians and house internationally acclaimed art collections; and Oak Park is so rich in architectural history that you can't help but wish you had more time to simply stay put.

 Forget strip-mall fast food, too—it’s not uncommon to find decidedly urban types doing a reverse commute to visit a trendy new restaurant or ethnic eatery outside the city limits.
 With Chicago's bus and train system reaching some of the nearer ones, the trips are painless.
 In short, don't overlook the 'burbs when planning your Chicago trip.
 If you do, you'll miss out on some of the very best things the metropolitan area has to offer.